GeertBosch/chessfun/README.md

 rediscovering the value of printing arbitrary graphics to the terminal.
 Going forward, I'll use the double sized characters in the Apple Terminal, and bitmaps in my other environments.
 Problem solved!
-Oh, and about chess: The example boards are puzzles from mate-in-1 to mate-in-6, from the [lichess.org](https://lichess.org/study/IPtfJlNl) site.
+Oh, and about chess: The example boards are puzzles from mate-in-1 to mate-in-6, from the [lichess.org](https://lichess.org/study/IPtfJlNl) site, White to move.
+No castling rights.
 I'm thankful for so many excellent freely usable resources.